 The article requires additional changes.
 The Editor-in-Chief will apply the label “WW Reviewed” and email the requested changes to the Editorial Assistant and the Section Editor.

-The Editorial Assistant will email the Section Editor asking whether the Section Editor can complete the changes.

-If yes, the Section Editor will complete the changes, archive the old article on Submittable, and upload the new article.

-If no, the Editorial Assistant will request the author’s contact information from the Section Editor and email the revision requests to the author.
+The Editorial Assistant will obtain the author’s contact information from the Section Editor and email the requested changes to the author.

-The author will send the revised article to the Editorial Assistant.

-The Editorial Assistant will send the article to the Section Editor for approval.

-If the article is approved, the Section Editor will fact check the new article, archive the old article on Submittable, and upload the new article to Submittable.
+If the revisions require the involvement of the Section Editor, the Section Editor will notify the Editorial Assistant, repeat step 2, and archive the first draft on Submittable.

-If the article is not approved, steps 2b-4 will be repeated.
+The author will send the revised article to the Editorial Assistant, and the Editorial Assistant will upload it to Submittable and archive the old submission.

-Steps 6-8 are repeated until the Editor-in-Chief applies the label “WW Approved.”
+Steps 3-4 are repeated until the Editor-in-Chief applies the label “WW Approved.”

-Editorial Phase III – Copy Editing & Web Upload
+Copy Editing

 The Editorial Assistant will send the article labeled “WW Approved” to University Press of Colorado for copy editing.